In a Nutshell:

 Drawbacks

 Are you on a bit of a budget?
 Is it time to start thinking about replacing your creaking, rickety office chair?
-If you answered yes to both of those questions, you’re going to be intrigued by what you read in this—our Gabrylly ergonomic mesh office chair review.
+If you answered yes to both of those questions, you will be intrigued by what you read in this—our Gabrylly ergonomic mesh office chair review.

 We’d be surprised if you had—at least in terms of office furniture.
-The company is perhaps best known for making shower fixtures of all things, but in recent years, they’ve begun to branch out and now offer a pair of surprisingly well-designed mesh office chairs as they dip their corporate toe into a new market.
+The company is perhaps best known for making shower fixtures, but in recent years, they’ve begun to branch out and now offer a pair of surprisingly well-designed mesh office chairs as they dip their corporate toe into a new market.

-They’re slightly more expensive than most budget offerings, and we’d describe them as being at the top end of the value segment of the market.
-So if you’re on a budget, the Gabrylly chair should be just inside the price range for most folks, and frankly, it’s better than most of the value-priced chairs out there today.
+Gabrylly office chairs are slightly more expensive than most budget offerings, and we’d describe them as being at the top end of the value segment of the market.
+So, if you’re on a budget, the Gabrylly chair should be just inside the price range for most folks, and frankly, it’s better than most of the value-priced chairs out there today.

-In the sections that follow, we’ll walk you through everything this chair has to offer, and we won’t pull any punches when it comes to describing the Gabrylly’s limitations (and it’s got them).
+In the following sections, we’ll explain everything this chair offers, and we won’t hold back when describing Gabrylly’s limitations (and it has them).
 That way, you’ll have all the information you need to decide if this is the chair you’ve been looking for.

-If that sounds good to you, read on, and let’s take a closer look.
+If that sounds good, read on, and let’s look closer.

-We’d rate this as an average to strong component of our Gabrylly ergonomic mesh office chair review.
+We’d rate this as an average to a strong component of our Gabrylly ergonomic mesh office chair review.
 The first thing you’ll notice about this chair is, as the name indicates, it’s an all-mesh chair.
-That might be a dealbreaker for some people because not everyone is a fan of all mesh chairs.
+That might be a dealbreaker for some people because not everyone enjoys all mesh chairs.

-We’re not huge fans, but we do readily acknowledge that mesh is a solid choice for an office chair because it offers a fantastic mix of durability and breathability, which enhances comfort.
+We’re not huge fans, but we readily acknowledge that mesh is a solid choice for an office chair because it offers a fantastic mix of durability and breathability, enhancing comfort.

-In an ideal world, we prefer mixed materials chairs that feature mesh seatbacks and upholstered, padded seats because that gives you the breathability where you need it most and provides extra padding where you need that most.
+In an ideal world, we prefer mixed-material chairs that feature mesh seatbacks and upholstered, padded seats because this provides breathability where you need it most and extra padding where you need it most.

 Sadly, this isn’t that kind of chair.

 That’s not the end of the world, and the mesh seat is certainly comfortable, at least for 4-6 hours of continuous sitting.
-Much beyond that, though, and you’ll start to miss the fact that this chair doesn’t offer anything in the way of padding.
+It’s much beyond that, though, and you’ll start to miss the fact that this chair doesn’t offer anything in the way of padding.

 There’s a really easy fix for that, though.

-The aftermarket is brimming with a wide range of seat pads, and for a nominal additional investment, you can have the best of both worlds.
-Use the chair as is for the first four to six hours, and then, when you start wishing you had some padding, you can just break out your seat pad and keep right on working.
+The aftermarket is brimming with seat pads, and for a nominal additional investment, you can have the best of both worlds.
+Use the chair as is for the first four to six hours, and then, when you start wishing you had some padding, you can break out your seat pad and keep right on working.

-For most people then, unless you’re just dead set against an all-mesh chair, this won’t be a dealbreaker.
+For most people, this won’t be a dealbreaker unless you’re just dead set against an all-mesh chair.

-Of course, an office chair is about more than just looks, so let’s take a peek at the raw numbers that drive and define the Gabrylly office chair.
+Of course, an office chair is about more than looks, so let’s peek at the raw numbers that drive and define the Gabrylly office chair.
 Here’s a quick overview:

 These numbers are quite good, with one unfortunate exception.
 We love that this isn’t a featherweight chair.
 It’s heavy enough that it’s got some heft to it but light enough that it’s not a beat to move around when you have to.